OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 1. Follow the instructions in [Sideload Outlook add-ins for testing](sideload-outlook-add-ins-for-testing.md) to reinstall the add-in using the updated **manifest.xml** file.

-After you've completed these steps, you should the two new buttons when you compose a new message in Outlook: **Insert gist** and **Insert default gist**.
+After you've completed these steps, you should see two new buttons in the ribbon of the message compose window: **Insert gist** and **Insert default gist**.

 ## Implement a first-run experience